WenbinHou/xcp-old/README.md

-  -q,--quiet                  Be more quiet -v,--verbose                Be more verbose -P,--port <port>            Server portal port to connect to -B,--block <size>:SIZE [b, kb(=1024b), ...]
+  -q,--quiet                  Be more quiet -v,--verbose                Be more verbose -P,--port <port>            Server portal port to connect to -u,--user <user>            Relative to this user's home directory on server side -B,--block <size>:SIZE [b, kb(=1024b), ...]
                               Transfer block size
 ````